eTilbudsavis/native-android-sdk/README.md

 That's it, you've performed your first request to our ShopGun API :-)

 For more exampels, please have a look at the ShopGun SDK Demo.
 There you can find some common usecases for the SDK.
-It's inclided in the [ShopGun Android SDK] project.
+It's bundled with the SDK.

 Features